ahadas/automotive-ci/README.md

 ### Nightly Builds

 Nightly builds can be disabled by specifying `nightly_builds: false` in the `ContainerBuild` instance.
-However, if nightly builds are not disabled, the operator creates a daily cron job that triggers the abovementioned pipeline.
+However, when nightly builds are not disabled, the operator creates a daily cron job that triggers the abovementioned pipeline.

 You can trigger this cron job immediately by creating a job from it:
 ```bash